nonzzz/squarified/README.md

 # Squarified

-`squarified` is a mini treemap component.
+`squarified` is a minimal and powerful treemap component.

 ![display](./data.gif)